GClunies/reflekt/README.md

 ---

 ## Schemas
-Event schemas are stored as `.json` files in the `schemas/` directory.
+Event schemas are defined in `.json` files stored in the `schemas/` directory of a project.
 Reflekt understands how different schema registries store and structure schemas, creating a codified representation using [JSON Schema](https://json-schema.org/).
 When pulling/pushing schemas from/to a schema registry, Reflekt handles the conversion between the registry's format and JSON Schema.

 ### Schema `$id`
 Reflekt uses the JSON schema `$id` property to identify schemas, determined by their path relative to the `schemas/` directory.
 For example, the schema at `my_reflekt_project/schemas/segment/ecommerce/CartViewed/1-0.json` has the `$id` `segment/ecommerce/CartViewed/1-0.json`.